The-Coding-Capybara/CapyVerse/README.md

   <img src="assets/CapyPic.jpeg" alt="Capybara Mascot" width="300"/>
 </p>

-## General Functions
+## Shared Functions

-Functions that are used across multilple projects are stored in the CaPy (python functions) and CapybaRa (R functions) projects.
+Functions that are used across multilple projects are stored in the shared directory, this includes CaPy (for python functions) and CapybaRa (R functions).

 ## Credentials